nttgin/BGPalerter/docs/research.md

 Useful for research are the following pre-made monitors:
 * monitorPath - will detect specific conditions on AS paths
 * monitorPassthrough - will let everything pass to the report component.
-This is useful if you want to use BGPalerter as a data connector and you want to pass the data to another application (e.g. you can send them to Kafka with `reportKafka` or you can create a report wit a `console.log` to pipe everything into standard output)
+This is useful if you want to use BGPalerter as a data connector and you want to pass the data to another application (e.g., you can send them to Kafka with `reportKafka` or you can create a report wit a `console.log` to pipe everything into standard output)
 * monitorRPKI - will detect RPKI invalid announcements.
 I use this on the entire v4 and v6 address space.
 It can be used as an example of "complex" monitoring.